 The clean fruit gently ground in an innovative mill to ensure the friction does not raise the temperature and to prevent an emulsion from forming.
 From this stage of the process, the olive paste always circulates through a closed circuit to prevent contact with the air and, therefore, oxidation.

 The olive paste from the mill is introduced into a cutting-edge machine that is a first in Spain.
 It circulates the paste through a cooling circuit where the temperature can be fully controlled by our mill masters.
-This process practically stops enzymatic and fermentation processes, enabling the preservation of phenolic compounds that contribute to the oil’s aromas and flavours of the oil and adding stability.
+This process practically stops enzymatic and fermentation processes, enabling the preservation of phenolic compounds that contribute to the olive oil’s aromas and flavours of the oil and adding stability.

 The range of temperatures depends on the quality of the olive and the harvest, so it varies from year to year and even within the same season, to ensure the highest product quality.